 Ginger Sparkle Cookies

-Rich and Soft and Sparkling With Sugar
+Soft and Spicy and Sparkling With Sugar

-Ginger Cookies With a Twist
+Cookies With a Twist

 Making Ginger Sparkle Cookies

 - 3/4 butter